Status of Fine Particulate Matter in B.C. (2016-2018)

 PM2.5 levels are calculated using two statistical forms called the annual and the 24-hour metrics.
 The Canadian Ambient Air Quality Annual Standard for PM2.5 is achieved when annual levels are 10.0 micrograms per cubic metre (µg/m3) or lower.
 The 24-hour Standard is achieved when 24-hour levels are 28 µg/m3 or lower.

-- Fine particulate matter levels met the Canadian Ambient Air Quality Standards at 67 percent of assessed monitoring stations in B.C.
+- Fine particulate matter levels met both Canadian Ambient Air Quality Standards at 42 percent of assessed monitoring stations in B.C.
 There are two standards for PM2.5: an annual standard and a 24-hour standard (see sidebar).
-The annual standard was met at 48 of the 52 stations (92%) for which valid data was obtained, while the 24-hour standard was met at 35 of the 52 stations (67%) with sufficient data for analysis.
+The annual standard was met at 41 of the 52 stations (79%) for which valid data was obtained, while the 24-hour standard was met at 22 of the 52 stations (42%) with sufficient data for analysis.

-- Fine particulate matter levels met both of the Canadian Ambient Air Quality Standards in two of B.C.'s seven air zones.
+- Fine particulate matter levels met both Canadian Ambient Air Quality Standards in two of B.C.'s seven air zones.
 The Coastal, Northeast, Lower Fraser Valley, and Georgia Strait air zones met the PM2.5 annual standard, while the Central Interior and Southern Interior air zones exceeded it.
 The Coastal and Northeast air zones met the PM2.5 24-hour standard, while the Central Interior, Southern Interior, Lower Fraser Valley, and Georgia Strait air zones exceeded it.
-Many of the exceedances were due to the influence of smoke from wildfires, especially during the summer of 2017.
+Many of the exceedances were due to the influence of smoke from wildfires, especially during the summers of 2017 and 2018.
 Currently, there are no air monitoring stations in the Northwest air zone.

 What is an Air Zone?